Developik/comp4050/a5/SPMP.md

 ## 4.2 Methods, Tools, and Techniques

-The ICT team will consider using Object-Oriented Programming (OOP) as the development methodology for the project.
+The ProCaller team will consider using Object-Oriented Programming (OOP) as the development methodology for the project.
 The team will also consider software design patterns of: prototype, facade, and mediator patterns.
 There is no set development language for the project, but the team will consider using C++ or Java.
 The team will also consider using non-relational (no-SQL) and relational (SQL) databases, from: MySQL, PostgresQL.
 The team will use the following tools and techniques to develop the project: Visual Studio Code, Git, and Github.
 The team will use the following technical standards, policies, and procedures: the IEEE 830-1998 standard for Software Requirements Specification, the IEEE 1016-1998 standard for Software Design Descriptions, and the IEEE 1028-1998 standard for Software Reviews and Audits.

 Additional tools to be used will be: Google Docs, Google Sheets, Google Slides, and Google Drive.